DanialArab/AWS/README.md

 ## Internet access using Internet Gateway, NAT Gateway, or Endpoints

 As mentioned, our Neptune cluster lives inside a VPC, which by default does not have internet access: therefore, it cannot access resources like Amazon S3.
 So we do need to explicitly configure internet access by using an Internet Gateway (IGW), NAT Gateway, or a VPC Endpoint (Gateway is a preferred endpoint vs interface endpoints for S3 and DynamoDB).

+<a name="5"></a>
+## How to load data

+There are several approaches to ingest data into Neptune, each suited for different use cases, data volumes, and source formats.
+Based on our projects' stage we need to choose the most efficient and appropriate method.
+Broadly these methods are categorized as:

+- Bulk loading
+- Small loads using Query Languages

+<a name="6"></a>
+### Bulk loading

+This is the primary and most efficient method recommended for loading large volumes of data into Neptune.
+It involves placing our data files in an S3 bucket and then initiating a bulk load job.
+The bulk process involves sending a POST request to the Neptune loader endpoint using

+- curl,
+- AWS CLI, or
+- AWS SDK (boto3)

+<a name="7"></a>
+### Small loads using Query Languages

+For smaller datasets, or when we need to make incremental updates or add individual elements, we can use Neptune's supported query languages.
+In this method, we generally do not need to stage data in S3 first.
+This is a key differentiator from the bulk loading method.

+Using query languages directly interacts with the Neptune database endpoint, which allows us to insert, update, or delete individual graph elements (vertices/nodes and edges for property graphs) directly through API calls or client tools.
+This method is best suited for:

+- smaller datasets
+- incremental updates, like adding new data points as they arrive, or making small modifications to existing data
+- real-time inserts: like our application needs to add data to the graph immediately in response to user actions or events.
+- interactive development and testing: manually adding data during development or testing phases

+Neptune supports two primary query languages for graph data manipulation: **Gremlin** and **SPARQL**.